Two arrested in deadly shooting near CCU

 CONWAY, SC (WBTW) – Two people have been arrested in connection to a deadly shooting that took place near CCU on Saturday.

-Tyree Leonard Graham and Dorian Derrell Willaims are charged with Murder, Attempted Murder and Possession of a weapon during a violent crime, according to Conway Police.
+Tyree Leonard Graham and Dorian Derrell Williams are charged with Murder, Attempted Murder and Possession of a weapon during a violent crime, according to Conway Police.

 According to an incident report from police, officers were called out to the scene on Highway 544 in reference to a fight.
 While on the way officers were located a victim with a gunshot wound at the Circle K. That victim was later identified as Jamarr White who died from his injuries at the hospital.